Trapped Under Ice: 2007-2011: Early years

-Trapped Under Ice was formed in 2007 by vocalist Justice Tripp, guitarists Sam Trapkin & Daniel Klipa, bassist Eric Mach, and drummer Ben Esparanza.
-The band released their demo via Flatspot Records on October 11, 2007.
+Trapped Under Ice was formed in 2007 by Justice Tripp and Sam Trapkin on guitars.
+By the time of recording their demo tape later that year, the band's lineup had revolved to Justice Tripp on vocalist, Sam Trapkin and Daniel Klipa on guitars, Eric Mach on bass and Ben Esparanza on drums.

 In July/August 2008, the band was part of the 10 for $10 tour.
 Each show of the tour would feature 10 bands and admission would only cost $10.
-The tour was headlined by Poison the Well and featured a rotating lineup on select dates with Madball, Bane, Vision of Disorder, Terror, Death Before Dishonor, War of Ages, Crime in Stereo, Trapped Under Ice, The Mongoloids, The Ghost Inside, This is Hell, and Vision.
+The tour was headlined by Poison the Well and featured a rotating lineup on select dates with Madball, Bane, Vision of Disorder, Terror, Death Before Dishonor, War of Ages, Crime in Stereo, Trapped Under Ice, the Mongoloids, the Ghost Inside, This is Hell, and Vision.
 The band released their debut EP Stay Cold on August 19, 2008 via Reaper Records.
-Later in the year, the band released a split 7" with UK hardcore band Dirty Money via A389 Recordings.
+Later in the year, the band released a pink split 7" with UK hardcore band Dirty Money via A389 Recordings.

 On August 4, 2009, the band released their debut full-length album Secrets of the World via Reaper Records.
 In 2009, following the departure of Ben Esperanza, the band enlisted drummer Brendan Yates, who would later go on to form and be the vocalist of Turnstile.
 Yates would also later join Angel Du$t and form Diamond Youth with fellow Trapped Under Ice bandmates Justice Tripp and Sam Trapkin respectively.

 In February 2010, the band embarked on the Bowl Camp tour in Japan with support from Numb.
 In 2010, the band embarked on a co-headlining US tour with Bane with support from Cruel Hand and Alpha & Omega.
 In March 2011, the band supported Madball and Born from Pain on the Rebellion Tour in Europe alongside Wisdom in Chains, All for Nothing, and Devil in Me.